julianneyang/biogeography/README.md

       - Note that the final versions of these heatmaps can be found in `Figure_4_Heatmaps` as cosmetic changes were made in Inkscape or Adobe Illustrator
     - Figure 6: Figure_6_GMM_Coef_Plots.R
     - Figure 7: Figure_7_GBM_Coef_Plots.R
+- All other supplementary figures can be reproduced in the same manner